compositeurdigital/compositeurdigital.github.io/UX/en/release_notes/index.md

 - Investment simulator
 - Integrated stickers and templates
 - Share with SendGrid
-- .cdurl: inline metadata and web pages displayed in a webview by default
+- `.cdurl`: inline metadata and web pages displayed in a webview by default
 - Demo banking : simuinvest
 - [FIX] Catalog: formatting and slider steps for value ranges under 10
 - [FIX] Dynamics crmsearch view not updating